-The branch campus is located on the historic Flabob Airport and comprises five (5) classrooms, one (1) resource center, one (1) administrative building, with three and a half (3.5) shop areas that include three (3) hangars accessible from the taxiways of the airport.
+The branch campus is located on the historic Flabob Airport and comprises six (6) classrooms, one (1) breakroom/resource center, and 36,000 square feet of laboratory hangar space.
 The College features an array of industry relevant training aids to include, but not limited to, reciprocating and turbine powerplants; variety of carburetor's, magnetos, turbochargers; propellers; sheet metal shop containing brakes, shears, press and pneumatic drill and riveting equipment; shops used for the study of wood, fabric, fiberglass, Plexiglas and composites; Aircraft electricity lab; and additional equipment used to study aircraft navigation, flight and communication instruments.